Luke-Nicklin/zen-yoga/README.md

 __Navigation Bar__

-  - Featured on all four pages and the form submitted success page, the fully responsive navigation bar includes links to the Logo, home, meditation, yoga and mindfulness pages.
-The Contact us link in the navigation bar also takes the user to the booking enquiery section on each page.
+  - Featured on all pages, the fully responsive navigation bar includes links to the Logo, home, meditation, yoga, mindulness and gallery pages.
+The Contact link in the navigation bar also takes the user to the booking enquiery section on each page.
   - This section allows the user to easily navigate the site on each page and return to the home page without using the browser's 'back' button.

 ![Nav Bar](media/ZenYoga-navbar-mockup.png)